ISE-Research/Hybrid-Linker/README.md

 # Hybrid-Linker
-This repositry contains the source code adn datasets for our study titled as "<strong>Automated Recovery of Issue-Commit Links Leveraging Both Textual and Non-textual Data</strong>", accepted at the <i>IEEE International Working Conference on Source Code Analysis and Manipulation (ICSME 2021)</i>.
+This repositry contains the source code adn datasets for our study titled as "<strong>Automated Recovery of Issue-Commit Links Leveraging Both Textual and Non-textual Data</strong>", accepted at the <i>IEEE International Conference on Software Maintenance and Evolution (ICSME'2021)</i>.

 Access this dataset and source code by following this link: <a href="https://github.com/MalihehIzadi/hybrid-linker" target="_blank">https://github.com/MalihehIzadi/hybrid-linker</a>